 Grab a copy of the Dr. Seuss classic, Oh the Places You’ll Go and have a story time on the last day of school.
 When possible, have your child’s teacher write a little note in the book at the end of every year.
 When they finish high school, wrap it up and give it to them to keep.

-Set up your tents, pull out the sleeping bags and spend the night in your backyard.
+Set up your tents, pull out the sleeping bags, and spend the night in your backyard.
 Maybe this will inspire you to try out some local campsites and go camping for real!

 Summer Countdown Paper Chain

 On the last day of school, hang a paper chain in your home with one chain for each day until the first day of school.
 Every day, cut off a link of the chain.
-When we’ve done this, my kids will write a fun memory of the day and we put it in a scrap book.
+When we’ve done this, my kids will write a fun memory of the day and we put it in a scrapbook.

-One year, my daughter came home with a little paper cup full of soil and sun flower seeds.
+One year, my daughter came home with a little paper cup full of soil and sunflower seeds.
 Her class had started growing sunflowers for a science lesson and the teacher told them to take them home and plant them.
 When the sunflowers were ready to bloom and growing really tall, that’s when it was time to come back to school.
-We’ve started growing sunflowers on the last day of school to see if they get as tall as out house before school starts.
+We’ve started growing sunflowers on the last day of school to see if they get as tall as our house before school starts.